ocangelo/roll20/WildShape/README.md

 The API will automatically grab the "darkvision" and "blindsight" values from the NPC Data "SENSES" attribute and set them as dim/bright light radius; you can also force different senses data per shape/shifter if you need to do so (useful to define the base darkvision settings for your elf druid when he/she transforms to the default shape for instance).

-In the main menu you can enable/disable the feature and set the defaults in case the data cannot be retried and the values are not overridden at the shape/shifter level.
+In the main menu you can enable/disable the feature and set the defaults in case the data cannot be retrieved and the values are not overridden at the shape/shifter level.

 ![9-writeSenses](https://github.com/ocangelo/roll20/blob/master/WildShape/images/9-writeSenses.JPG)